The Hit (1984 film)

-The Hit is a 1984 British road crime film directed by Stephen Frears, and starring John Hurt, Terence Stamp, Laura del Sol and Tim Roth in his film debut.
+The Hit is a 1984 British road crime film directed by Stephen Frears, and starring John Hurt, Terence Stamp, Laura del Sol, and Tim Roth in his film debut.
 It was Stamp's first starring role in over a decade, and Roth won an Evening Standard Award for Most Promising Newcomer.
 The title music is provided by Eric Clapton and Roger Waters.
 Spanish flamenco guitarist Paco de Lucia performed the soundtrack music.
 The film was released by The Criterion Collection on DVD in April 2009 and on Blu-ray in October 2020.

 Plot

 London gangster Willie Parker gives evidence against his criminal compatriots in return for a very generous offer from the police.
+As he is led from the witness box at his trial, the defendants threateningly sing the Vera Lynn song "We'll Meet Again."

 Ten years later, Parker lives in a comfortable retirement in Spain.
-Four Spanish youths kidnap him and deliver him to British hit man Braddock and his sidekick Myron, hired by the kingpin that Parker helped put away.
-In the course of the kidnapping the youths run down a Spanish policeman who has been assigned to guard Parker.
-Three of the youths are killed by a bomb in a briefcase, which they believe to contain their pay-off, handed to them by Braddock.

-Braddock is a world-weary professional killer while Myron is his perky but volatile young apprentice.
-Parker quickly adopts a carefree demeanour, later explaining that he's had ten years to accept death as a simple part of life.
+Four Spanish youths kidnap him and deliver him to British hit man Braddock and his young sidekick, Myron, hired by the crime boss that Parker helped put away.
+In the course of the kidnapping, the youths run down a local policeman assigned to guard Parker.
+Three of the youths are killed by a bomb in a briefcase handed to them by Braddock, which they believe contains their payment.
+Braddock is a world-weary professional killer while Myron is his perky but volatile apprentice.
+Parker adopts a carefree demeanour, explaining that he's had ten years to accept death as a simple part of life.

-Braddock, who has the key to an apartment in Madrid where the owner is away, orders Myron to drive there but when the three walk in they find the place occupied by an acquaintance of the owner.
-He is Harry, a middle-aged Australian with a young apparently non-English speaking Spanish girlfriend Maggie, who comes home as they are talking.
-Parker mischievously announces his identity to them, causing Braddock to take the girl with them as insurance.
-Harry gives them the keys to the owner's white Mercedes which is brought to the underground garage where the group leave their previous car.
-As they are about to start Parker makes a comment that causes Braddock to doubt that Harry will keep quiet and he goes back up to the flat and kills him.
+Braddock orders Myron to drive them to an apartment in Madrid whose owner is away.
+When they walk into the apartment, however, they find the place occupied by an acquaintance of the owner.
+The occupant is Harry, a middle-aged Australian with a young, apparently non-English speaking Spanish girlfriend named Maggie, who comes home as they are talking.
+Parker mischievously announces his identity to them, causing Braddock to take Maggie with them as insurance.
+Harry gives the group the keys to the owner's white Mercedes.
+As they are about to leave, Parker makes a comment that causes Braddock to doubt that Harry will keep quiet, prompting him to go back up to the apartment and kill him.